paulmthompson/SpikeSorting.jl/docs/Getting_Started.rst

 Methods
 ==========

-Unlike Python or C++, Julia does have object oriented programming; instead multiple dispatch can be used to call unique implementions of a method for different data types.
+Unlike Python or C++, Julia does not have object oriented programming; instead multiple dispatch can be used to call unique implementions of a method for different data types.

 ************
 Parallelism